We raise awareness about the different faces of trafficking and exploitation, and use school, youth and community seminars to train on:

 We holistically restore survivors of sexual abuse, human trafficking, and exploitation through counseling, case management support, therapy, training, life skills, and advocacy.
 We equip those in their circle of support—caregivers, teachers, pastors, employers, and community workers—with the trauma healing tools they need to support the survivors and in turn bring healing to others.

-Within our Holistic Care program, we offer counseling and mentorship for trauma survivors in order to facilitate healing and wholeness.
-We offer training and develop resources for community leaders; heightening the awareness and equipping those in positions of influence with a trauma-informed toolkit and lay counseling skills.
+Within our larger restoration program, we offer counseling and mentorships for trauma survivors (not just trafficking) in order to support their resiliency and facilitate healing and on-going health.
+In addition, we offer training and develop resources for community leaders; heightening the awareness and equipping those in positions of influence with a trauma-informed toolkit and lay counseling skills.

 Knowing that marriages are the cornerstone of families and families are the foundation for society, we run a year-long marriage enrichment program with a cohort of couples, equipping them with the foundations of healthy marriages through training, accountability, experiential activities, a learning community and resources.

 Since trafficking is a spiritual issue, we address trafficking and its contributing factors strategically through prayer and worship.
 Collectively and individually, we exalt the God of Justice and partner with Him to see His justice come.